Sick (2022 film): Plot

-In April 2020, amid the COVID-19 pandemic, college student Tyler Murphy is attacked and killed in his dorm room by a masked assailant, after receiving anonymous text messages.
+In April 2020, during the COVID-19 pandemic, college student Tyler Murphy is attacked and killed in his dorm room by a masked assailant, after receiving anonymous text messages.

 Best friends Parker Mason and Miri Woodlow decide to quarantine together at Parker's family's secluded lake house, posting about their trip on Instagram.
 Upon arrival, Parker begins to receive strange text messages from an unknown number, unsettling both girls.
 Later that evening, an unknown visitor arrives in the driveway, knocks on the door, and enters through the backdoor.
 They are revealed to be DJ, Parker's fling.
 Parker reluctantly allows him to stay the night.
 DJ later confronts Parker about an Instagram post which showed her kissing a boy named Benji at a party; Parker insists she is not interested in a serious relationship.

 When DJ walks outside to his truck, a masked figure sneaks into the house.
 The intruder steals everyone's phones while they are asleep.
 DJ and Parker awake when loud music plays downstairs.
 DJ notices an intruder and instructs Parker to exit and wait in his truck.
 The intruder prepares to attack the sleeping Miri in her bedroom, but DJ subdues the masked intruder, allowing Miri to flee and join Parker.
 As DJ tries to escape, the intruder overpowers and stabs him multiple times before fatally impaling him with a metal pike.
 The girls attempt to drive away, but crash into a tree after discovering the tires have been slashed.

 Chased by the intruder, Parker and Miri race back to the house.
 As they escape through the attic window, Miri gets pushed off the roof.
 The intruder ambushes Parker in the kitchen, but she gains the upper hand and repeatedly bludgeons his head.
 A second masked perpetrator arrives, distraught to find his accomplice presumably dead.
 Outside, Parker finds Miri alive with a shattered leg, telling her to play dead.
 The second intruder almost discovers Miri's act before Parker distracts them towards the lake.
 After crossing it, she enters the neighbor's house and pleads for assistance.
 The intruder enters, slitting the man's throat and continuing his rampant pursuit.
 Meanwhile, Miri makes her way back into the house and crafts a splint for her leg.
 The first intruder regains consciousness and attacks Miri, who slashes his throat, killing him.